A long-time contributor to SeriouslySmoked, has written widely about the world of barbecue and grilling.

 This culinary tradition is a centerpiece for American culture.
 Charring meat and veggies over an open fire bring family, friends, and neighbors together like little else in the country.
 The importance of this tradition has started pushing pitmasters all over the United States to experiment outside the normal custom of grilling hot dogs, hamburgers, or even steaks over charcoal or gas.

 The method in which amateur and professional grillmasters cook on their grills has evolved significantly over the past 30 or so years.
 Backyard grilling has moved seamlessly from igniting charcoal and lighter fluid in a stainless steel drum to low-and-slow smoking with home smokers and pellet grills.

 Smoking meat has become more popular for the outdoor chef to bring that delicious flavor everyone loves home.
 These slow cooking grills have the ability to be completely versatile while also providing great-tasting food that is unrivaled.
-None of them are more equipped than the Traeger Pro Series 34 Pellet Grill to handle the job.
+None of them are more equipped than the Traeger Pro 575 to handle the job.